johnzero7/blender-debugger-for-vscode/README.md

             "pathMappings": [
                 {
                     "localRoot": "${workspaceFolder}",
-                    "remoteRoot": "."       //change "." for "${workspaceFolder}" like the line avobe }
+                    "remoteRoot": "." //change "." for "${workspaceFolder}" like the line above }
             ]
         }